 Merchant fulfillment does limit the options for your customers.
 Fulfilling the shipping yourself makes your products ineligible for Prime free 2-day or same-day shipping—an incentive that many consumers factor into their purchases.

-Small business tip: You can make money selling on Amazon by building a successful “dropshipping” business.
+Small business tip: You can make money selling things on Amazon by building a successful “dropshipping” business.
 This involves selling products and then buying them directly from the manufacturer, who then ships them to your customers.

 Fulfillment by Amazon